canonical/hotsos/defs/README.md

 ### Bugs

-These checks are run automatically and do not require implementing in plugin code.
+Bug checks run automatically and are implemented purely in YAML.
+See [existing definitions](bugs).

 Each plugin can have an associated set of bugs to identify based on the contents of files, output of commands or versions of installed packages and can